SDooman/bootstrap-data-1/unit_2/unit_2.md

    or 100.
 However, this is still quantitative and not categorical because the values are measuring an amount (the amount of correctness)*

+## <a id="closing"></a> Closing

+Being able to distinguish different kinds of data (categorical vs. quantitative) will be important because these different kinds of data are used to ask and answer questions in different ways.